South Mimms: History

 The name Mimms or Mymms is thought to derive from the name of a tribe who once inhabited the area.
 South Mimms and neighbouring North Mymms are presumed to have anciently formed a single territory.
 Ownership of the territory appears to have fragmented by the time the area was divided into counties in the early 10th century, and the county boundaries were drawn to keep estates in one ownership in the same county.
 North Mymms was placed in Hertfordshire, whereas South Mimms was placed in Middlesex, of which it formed the northernmost parish.
-The Domesday Book of 1086 records that South Mimms was then owned as a detached part of the manor of Edmonton.
+The Domesday Book of 1086 records that South Mimms was then owned as a detached part of the manor of Edmonton.Edmonton, London.

 The name was spelled in a variety of ways historically.
 North Mymms was recorded in the Domesday Book as "Mimmine".
 By the 19th century the legal name of both civil parishes had settled on the spelling Mimms.
 In 1939 the official spelling of North Mimms was changed to North Mymms, but South Mimms retained its spelling of the name.
 Conversely, the Church of England uses the spelling Mymms for both its North Mymms and South Mymms ecclesiastical parishes.